Bira/octopus-carnival/_drafts/wir-mm3-4e-imix-part-02.md

 that have a matching elemental keyword (fire, in this case).
 Since the Chosen is an epic tier enemy, they'll be fighting in terrain that gives their fire attacks a whopping +15 bonus damage!
-PCs planning to attack a temple of Imix would do well to figure out a way to engage the Chosen outsid this sanctum.
+PCs planning to attack a temple of Imix would do well to figure out a way to engage the Chosen outside this sanctum.

 Chosen are Level 22 Controllers with the Leader keyword.
 They have a stronger version of the Flameborn's Fire Within aura, granting 10 fire resistance to all